-Expand your job search beyond typical avenues such as Indeed, Monster and LinkedIn to sites such as Tech Ladies, Van Hack, and Techcouver.
+Expand your job search beyond typical avenues such as Indeed, Monster and LinkedIn to sites such as Tech Ladies, Tech Talent Canada, and Techcouver.
 Expanding your search not only widens your pool of applicants, it also allows you to target niche groups and raise awareness from other countries that were not previously on your radar.

 3. Get Involved in Your Local Community

 Get involved in local community groups who are dedicated to growing B.C.’s tech ecosystem.
 Participate in local tech organizations such as VIATEC, the B.C.
 Tech Association and Vancouver Startup Week to increase your presence within the startup and scale up community.

 In this environment, recruiting has to extend beyond a simple job posting – you need to spark excitement and passion from your applicants about the job and the location.
 This happens to also be one of the more attractive elements of working for a small to mid-sized business over a tech giant – talent has better access to a founder’s passion and leadership.
 Take a strong position on this, there are people out there looking for it – focus on the talent that does not just want to be one small piece of a large corporate machine.